Introduction

 Is 100 ms Keyboard Latency Good?

 For casual typing, it’s tolerable but still noticeable.
-If your latency hovers near 100 ms, try switching to a wired or 2.4 GHz connection, updating firmware, or enabling 1000 Hz polling rate to cut that delay dramatically.
+If your latency hovers near 100 ms, try switching to a wired or 2.4 GHz connection, updating firmware, or enabling a 1000 Hz polling rate to cut that delay dramatically.

 Keyboard Latency Ranking 2025